-On January 17, 2018, HAALV held its first regular meeting of the year, at KoMex Fusion, the new home for our regular meetings.
+January 17, 2018 - First regular meeting of the year, at KoMex Fusion.
 It also happened to be the 125th anniversary of the unlawful seizure of the Hawaiian Kingdom government which continues to this day in the absence of an annexation treaty.

 On December 30, 2017, Pelekikena Keokani Marciel proposed that KoMex Fusion be the new location for the regular meetings of HAALV.

 Coinciding with Lā Kūʻokoa is Makahiki, the festive traditional celebration of the Hawaiian New Year.
 For this occasion, HAALV referred the Las Vegas Natural History Museum to resident Hawaiian historian, Patrick Kaʻanoʻi, who gave a well-received presentation on December 10, 2017, as part of the museum's "December to Remember" program.